Wild266/YFighter/README.md

 ![image](https://user-images.githubusercontent.com/32823036/184906748-6db9814f-404c-4988-aac1-8b7f5b2cc620.png)

-To continue, simply press any key on the standard English keyboard.
+To continue, simply press the Space key on the standard English keyboard.

 You should get to a screen that looks like this: